jupyter/jupyter_client/docs/messaging.rst

         # 'ok' if the request succeeded or 'error', with error information as in all other replies.
         'status' : 'ok',

-        # A dictionary of the comms, indexed by uuids.
+        # A dictionary of the comms, indexed by UUIDs.
         'comms': {
             comm_id: {
                 'target_name': str,